Eparchy of Raška and Prizren: Serbian Patriarchate of Peć

-In 1346, Serbian Archbishopric was raised to the rank of Patriarchate with its see remaining in Peć.
-At the same time the bishoprics of Prizren and Lipljan were raised by title to the rank of metropolitanates.
+In 1346, Serbian Archbishopric was raised to the rank of patriarchate with its see remaining at Patriarchate of Peć Monastery.
+At the same time the eparchies of Prizren and Lipljan were raised by title to the rank of metropolitanates.
 Bishops of Lipljan kept under their jurisdiction the region of central Kosovo with Gračanica and Novo Brdo.
-Period from the beginning of 13 century to the end of 14 century was the golden age for Orthodox Church in the regions of Raška, Kosovo and Metohija with many monasteries and churches built by Serbian rulers and local Serbian nobility.
+Period from the beginning of 13th century to the end of 14th century was the golden age for the Serbian Orthodoxy in the regions of Raška, Kosovo, and Metohija with many monasteries and churches built by Serbian rulers and local Serbian nobility.